MUG: Pseudo Labeling Augmented Audio-Visual Mamba Network for Audio-Visual Video Parsing: Introduction

 Multimodal learning is now a crucial field in machine learning.
 Many audio-visual tasks such as audio-visual event localization \cite{one} and audio-visual question answering \cite{two} assume that modalities are aligned and both visual and audio modalities contain learnable cues.
 However, in the real world, audio-visual events are often unaligned, \textit{e.g.}, seeing a group of people playing basketball but hearing the honking of cars on the road.
 After observing this prevalent modal mismatch, Tian \textit{et al.} \cite{three} proposed the audio-visual video parsing task.
 The aim of audio-visual video parsing is to classify video events and localize them according to time and modality.
 Due to the laborious labeling process, the LLP dataset proposed by Tian \textit{et al.} is only trained using weakly-supervised approach, where only video-level labels are provided for the whole training process (\ref{1a}).

-Limited by weakly-supervised learning, the model can only learn the features of different events from video-level labels.
-The model fails to learn a large number of event combinations at the segment-level, which significantly affects the model's prediction of segment-level events.
-Previous \cite{seven, forty-six} works have been devoted to extracting pseudo-labels.
-However, due to the presence of noise in the labels of the LLP dataset, the quality of the pseudo-labels is restricted.
+Limited by weakly-supervised learning, the models can only learn the features of different events from video-level labels.
+Although previous works \cite{seven, forty-six} have been devoted to extracting pseudo-labels, the quality of the pseudo-labels is restricted due to the presence of noise in the labels of the LLP dataset.
+Existing frameworks fail to learn a large number of event combinations at the segment-level, which significantly affects the model's prediction of segment-level events.
 Meanwhile, the events occurring in each modality are independent of each other and may even be completely unrelated.
 An event in one modality may either complement the prediction of another modality or introduce noise.
 Some works \cite{thirteen, ten, eleven, fifty-one} attempt to develop more robust audio-visual encoders for embedding more effective audiovisual features, but they are insufficient in retaining the original modality features while sharing the features.
 Finally, the AVVP task requires the simultaneous prediction of events at both the Segment-level (single frame) and the Event-level (multiple frames).
 Therefore, it is necessary not only to conduct inference on single-frame images/audio but also to capture the strong causal relationships among multiple frames of images/audio.
 The commonly used Transformer (primarily due to its attention mechanism) models in the past have certain limitations when dealing with long sequences (a large number of tokens).
 The token length of the visual input sequence in AVVP is close to 2000, which is approaching the threshold of ViT-S \cite{forty-seven}.
 Recently, some Mamba-based backbones \cite{eight, nine} have demonstrated great potential in long-sequence modeling and can utilize the causal order to model sequences.
 However, for single-frame image, there is no sequential dependency.
 Instead, the ability to model the overall space is required \cite{forty-seven, forty-eight}.
 Therefore, Mamba has deficiencies in the recognition of single-frame image.